letsencrypt/boulder/cmd/boulder-observer/README.md

 #### obs_crl_this_update

-Unix timestamp value of the thisUpdate field for a CRL.
+Unix timestamp value (in seconds) of the thisUpdate field for a CRL.

 **Labels:**